thinkpad20/pico/README.md

 vcontains(11) <-- false

 <{ note that the below is a meaningless function; it's just there
-   to illustrate combining two functions. }> usableVector = (contains5 || vcontains)
-usableVector({1,2,3,4}, 5) <-- true
+   to illustrate combining two functions with an OR. }> usableVector = (contains5 || vcontains) usableVector({1,2,3,4}, 5) <-- true
 usableVector({1,2,3}, 12) <-- false